 We take pride in offering well-rounded meals that are very appetizing with sufficient quantities for everyone.
 Breakfast items include many traditional favorites from pancakes to omelets, fresh fruits and juices.
 Lunches are a favorite for many with a variety of deli meats and cheeses, salads, chips and cookies.
-At the end of each day you are ready for a hardy meal expertly prepared under a western sky.
+At the end of the day, you are ready for a hardy meal expertly prepared under a western sky.
 You'll have fresh salads, chicken, steak, side dishes, and of course, desserts.
-All meals include water and lemonade to drink.
+All meals include water and Gatorade to drink.

 NOTE: If you have a special diet or allergies, please inform us of your specific needs so that we can determine how to best accommodate you.
+Refer to our website for in-depth dietary information.